TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 ## Create the `IncrementCounterAction`

-1. In the Client project ensure the path `Features\Counter\Actions\IncrementCount` folder.
+1. In the Client project ensure the path `Features/Counter/Actions/IncrementCount` folder.
 2. In this folder create a class named `IncrementCountAction.cs`.

 The class should: